The Unforgettable Fire (song): Live performances

 "The Unforgettable Fire" was first played live at the fourth show of the Unforgettable Fire Tour on 2 September 1984 in the New Zealand city of Auckland.
 It was subsequently played at almost all Unforgettable Fire Tour shows.
-It was played at the majority of The Joshua Tree Tour shows and the song appeared regularly during 1989's Lovetown Tour, during which its last performance for nearly 20 years was on 6 January 1990.
+It was played at the majority of The Joshua Tree Tour shows and appeared regularly during 1989's Lovetown Tour, with its last performance for nearly 20 years on 6 January 1990.
 The song returned to the group's concert repertoire on the opening night of the 2009 U2 360° Tour.
 The song was dropped during the European leg in 2010.
 It was not played again until the Experience + Innocence Tour, during which it was played once before being replaced by "Zoo Station" the following night.